 Darius’s stories begin fourteen years before Tes arrives at the College and establish much of his background referenced in Kit March, including the origins of the belt, his becoming the destroyer of tyrants, and his slightly-complicated history with Kit.

 The aftermath of Darius’s years with Efe and his new occupation as a teacher in a magical school shaped by Kit’s secrets is depicted in The Unnatural Philosophy of Kit March.
-Darius also narrates the side story The Skin Game, set between One Strange Man and The Adventurer King.

 Newly-graduated, divergent magician Darius Liviu has scoured half the world in search of the rarest of rare magical artefacts: a tolerable talking sword.
 After a year of failure, one last rumour sees him risk Rajad’s chaotic, cluttered, terrifying Great Souk.
 The noise, the smells, the people and his inability to move without provoking disaster make everything difficult, but Darius dares the nightmare of chaos and conversations in hope of an item will draw the eye of the man he thinks he loves.

 The sword he finds isn’t elegant.
 It isn’t tolerable.
 It has no intention of being gifted as a lover’s token.
 It is, however, set on destroying Darius’s acceptance that awkwardness and a life of misunderstandings is the best he can hope for.

 Certain Eldritch Artefacts is a story about autism, adulthood and the reasons why one should never enchant inanimate objects…

 Contains: A trans, pansexual, autistic magician’s misadventures in a cluttered hell; a verbose eldritch entity; a too-helpful weapons dealer; a good amount of casual queerness; and a decision Darius will surely live to regret.

 (Also available through Barnes and Noble, Apple/iBooks and Kobo.)